 that could call into question the legitimacy of his marriage to Anne Boleyn and thus, the legitimacy of Elizabeth.
 An omission based on the pope's refusal to grant the annulment, which is a Catholic version of divorce.
 Phillip maintained that Henry did not have the right to simply declare the marriage invalid.

-A second engagement likewise resulted in no significant losses, and the Armada sought anchorage off the coast of southern England, but they were attacked and forced back out to open sea.
+A second encounter likewise resulted in no significant losses, and the Armada sought anchorage off the coast of southern England, but they were attacked and forced back out to open sea.
 They made for Calais on the coast of France, where they expected to make contact with the Spanish troops.
 They anchored in a tight defensive formation, only to learn that the army

 The English crown moves the people away from Roman Catholicism and papal authority